patrick-han/magic-red/README.md

+# Magic Red
+Magic Red is a cross-platform 3D rendering engine built on top of the Diligent Core library.

+# Requirements
 This project requires from you:
 - Vulkan SDK
 - CMake 3.20 or later

-All other dependencies are pulled as submodules and built from source
+All other dependencies are pulled as submodules and built from source.

+# Build:

 Initial clone:
 ```sh